rach7777/monax-may/about/jobs.md

 ## <a name="toolingEngineers"></a>Go Tooling Engineers

-Eris Industries, the leading platform for industrial applications of smart contract technology, is tooling engineers for our platform team.
+Eris Industries, the leading platform for industrial applications of smart contract technology, is hiring tooling engineers for our platform team.

 Our team has been a leader in the design and implementation smart contract tooling since we were the first group to connect smart contracts to a distributed file storage system in the original Eris days.
 We are hiring gophers to work with our modular range of tooling that deals with various aspects of smart contract systems and assists industrial and startup programmers to ease their workflow when building smart contract systems.